Context

 More about me and my other websites here >

-Terry started his career in the pottery industry as a Production Management Trainee at Josiah Wedgwood and Sons, Barlaston, Stoke-on-Trent and it was there, during his 6-year training course, that he started collecting and compiling the wonderful words of the potteries.
-Actually, he doesn't quite know why he did it.
+Terry started collecting Potteries words during his six-year Production Management traineeship at Josiah Wedgwood and Sons, Barlaston.
+He doesn't quite know why he did it.
 But it seemed the 'right thing to do' and it was a fun way of learning.
-Getting the words and their definitions into print was very satisfying!
+Seeing the words and their definitions in print was very satisfying!.

-The site is revised regularly with new definitions, more words and images.
+The site was created in 2012.
+It is revised regularly with new definitions, more words and more images.

 Terry is delighted that the site has been archived for preservation by the British Library and is part of the following subjects: Education & Research - Dictionaries, Encyclopaedias, and Reference Works.